-This procedure provides the advantage of the quality of the outlet water being constant.
+This procedure has the advantage that the quality of the outlet water is always constant.
 In addition, a series of operational and maintenance costs improve considerably over the traditional designs.
-Each unit is individually made according to project specific need.
+Each unit is individually made according to project specific needs.

 The limestone contactors are usually placed in parallel.
 Because they have the same height they offer the same counter-pressure.
 This facilitates the hydraulic design of the inlet manifold and provides an uniform and constant water distribution to the different tanks.

-The cells usually work directly with the water pressure from the reverse osmosis output.
+The contactors work directly with the water pressure from the reverse osmosis output.

 The turbidity of the limestone contactors is controlled using dust free material and maintaining a constant flow rate, i.e. avoiding sudden changes in flowrate.
 During water shocks flow is initially diverted and incorporated gradually thereafter to the contactor.

 There is very little need to purge the limestone contactors, as they operate upflow and do not tend to clog.
 However, at least once a year a 5 minutes sponging is recommended to reduce the risk the formation of preferential pathways.